 Coconut Milk Chocolate Chip Pound Cake

 Coconut Milk Snack Cake

-- 1 cup canned coconut milk full fat, not low fat
+- 1 cup unsweetened coconut milk, canned full fat, not low fat

 - ¼ cup coconut oil melted

 - 2 large eggs

 - 1 cup granulated sugar

 - Preheat oven to 375° F. Grease an 8×8 baking pan (If shipping, use a disposable foil pan.)

 - Open the can of coconut milk and combine the contents THOROUGHLY.
 The thick, heavy fat separates from the thin milk and MUST be recombined before using.
 This is most easily done in a blender, food processor, or electric mixer, but can also be done with vigorous whisking.
 When the fat is completely blended with the liquid the consistency should be similar to dairy cream or milk.

 - In a large mixing bowl, stir together the homogenized coconut milk, melted coconut oil, eggs, granulated sugar, and vanilla.